wagdav/thewagner.net/content/2022-08-10-Anatomy-of-a-Service.markdown

 # Summary

-A simple service, that accomplishes one buisness objective, is inherently concurrent and comprises many components.
+A simple service, that accomplishes one business objective, is inherently concurrent and comprises many components.
 Before we build such a service we should design how its subsystems will interact with each other.